 An investment in our common stock is subject to risks and involves a heightened risk of total loss of investment.
 Shares of closed-end investment companies, including business development companies, frequently trade at a discount to their net asset value.
 If our shares trade at a discount to our net asset value, it may increase the risk of loss for purchasers in this offering.
 As of June 30, 2011, our net asset value was approximately \$13.57 per share.
-Assuming a public offering price of \$14.55 per share, the highest reported sales price for our common stock on the NASDAQ Capital Market on September 21, 2011, purchasers in this offering will experience immediate dilution in net asset value of approximately \$1.07 per share.
+Assuming a public offering price of \$14.77 per share, purchasers in this offering will experience immediate dilution in net asset value of approximately \$1.14 per share.
 See "Dilution" for more information.
 In addition, the companies in which we invest are subject to special risks.
-See "Risk Factors" beginning on page 16 to read about factors you should consider, including the risk of leverage, before investing in our common stock.
+See "Risk Factors" beginning on page 15 to read about factors you should consider, including the risk of leverage, before investing in our common stock.